TetsuakiBaba/Detect_and_Track/README.md

 <img src="sample_images/May-28-2021 15-38-41.gif" width="100%">

 ## Description
 This is an automatic tracking sample.
-Onece it detects the object, such as person, car, anything in coco 80 class labels ofxOpenCvTracker is a realtime object tracking addon for openframeworks.
+Once it detects the object, such as person, car, anything in coco 80 class labels ofxOpenCvTracker is a realtime object tracking addon for openframeworks.

 Tracker sample is included opencv_contrib.
 I built opencv with contrib library and made it easier to use on Openframeworks.
 Here is a link to learn opencv tracking module. https://www.learnopencv.com/object-tracking-using-opencv-cpp-python/